-1 Action may be taken by the director under subsection c. only if the 2 director gives notice to the taxpayer 30 days before the date of any 3 action and the notice includes a statement of the reasons the director 4 has for believing a significant change in the financial condition of 5 the taxpayer has occurred.
-6 (cf: P.L.1992, c.175, s.18) 7 8 7.
+1 individual taxpayer undue economic hardship as defined by 2 R.S.54:48-2 .
+3 However, acceptance of an offer in compromise of a civil 4 liability shall not operate to remit a criminal liability, nor shall 5 acceptance of a compromise of a criminal liability operate to remit a 6 civil liability.
+7 For the purpose of administering subsection c. of this section, the 8 director may require a taxpayer to provide periodic statements of 9 financial condition in such form as the director may prescribe.
+10 Action may be taken by the director under subsection c. only if the 11 director gives notice to the taxpayer 30 days before the date of any 12 action and the notice includes a statement of the reasons the director 13 has for believing a significant change in the financial condition of 14 the taxpayer has occurred.
+15 (cf: P.L.1992, c.175, s.18) 16 17 7.
 This act shall take effect immediately.
-9 10 11 STATEMENT 12 13 This bill permits State tax debt forgiveness for individual 14 taxpayers experiencing undue economic hardship.
-The purpose of 15 this bill is to relieve individuals facing significant economic 16 challenges from burdensome and potentially uncollectible tax debt.
-17 For taxpayers unable to afford basic living expenses, the bill 18 provides three potential forms of tax debt relief: 19 (i) Interest & Penalty Relief; 20 (ii) Pre-Tax Court Filed Closing Agreement Relief; and 21 (iii) Post-Tax Court Filed Compromise Agreement Relief.
-22 The bill is modeled after the New York offer in compromise 23 program's undue economic hardship relief provisions.
-24 program's undue economic nardship tener provisions.
-25 (i) Interest & Penalty Relief 26 Currently, the Division of Taxation may waive interest and 27 penalties for reasonable cause, but that waiver is statutorily floored 28 to not below three percentage points above the prime rate.
-29 This bill allows interest and penalty relief without respect to 30 interest rates for individual taxpayers facing undue economic 31 hardship.
-32 33 (ii) Pre-Tax Court Filed Closing Agreement Relief 34 Currently, the division may settle pre-Tax Court liability 35 pursuant to a closing agreement for a sufficient reason and provided 36 that the State suffers no disadvantage.
-Closing agreements may 37 only be reopened upon a showing of fraud or similar circumstances.
-38 This bill allows the division to enter into a closing agreement for 39 pre-Tax Court filed liabilities if collecting the tax liability would 40 cause an individual taxpayer an undue economic hardship.
-The bill 41 also allows closing agreements to be reopened post-settlement if 42 collection of a liability would cause an individual taxpayer an 43 undue economic hardship.
-44 45 (iii) Post-Tax Court Filed Compromise Agreement Relief 46 Currently, the division may compromise pre-judgment and pre- 47 Attorney General referred tax liability if there is doubt as to liability 48 or collectability.
-The division may also compromise the timing of payments through an installment payment schedule for situations involving extreme financial hardship if the compromise schedule does not compromise the interest of the State.
-Compromised installment payment schedules do not relieve a taxpayer from interest accrual.
-Further, compromise agreements may only be reopened under limited circumstances.
+18 19 20 STATEMENT 21 22 This bill permits State tax debt forgiveness for individual 23 taxpayers experiencing undue economic hardship.
+The purpose of 24 this bill is to relieve individuals facing significant economic 25 challenges from burdensome and potentially uncollectible tax debt.
+26 For taxpayers unable to afford basic living expenses, the bill 27 provides three potential forms of tax debt relief: 28 (i) Interest & Penalty Relief; 29 (ii) Pre-Tax Court Filed Closing Agreement Relief; and 30 (iii) Post-Tax Court Filed Compromise Agreement Relief.
+31 The bill is modeled after the New York offer in compromise 32 program's undue economic hardship relief provisions.
+33 34 (i) Interest & Penalty Relief 35 Currently, the Division of Taxation may waive interest and 36 penalties for reasonable cause, but that waiver is statutorily floored 37 to not below three percentage points above the prime rate.
+38 39 This bill allows interest and penalty relief without respect to 40 interest rates for individual taxpayers facing undue economic hardship.
+41 narusinp.
+42 (ii) Pre-Tax Court Filed Closing Agreement Relief 43 Currently, the division may settle pre-Tax Court liability 44 pursuant to a closing agreement for a sufficient reason and provided 45 that the State suffers no disadvantage.
+Closing agreements may 46 only be reopened upon a showing of fraud or similar circumstances.
+47 This bill allows the division to enter into a closing agreement for 48 pre-Tax Court filed liabilities if collecting the tax liability would cause an individual taxpayer an undue economic hardship.
+The bill also allows closing agreements to be reopened post-settlement if collection of a liability would cause an individual taxpayer an undue economic hardship.